falcore3000/darknet/README.md

 Alice's ISP has begun tracking every website she visits, recording her personal information and selling it to the NSA and marketing companies.
 Alice's ISP has been stealing revenue from the websites Alice visits, by replacing the website's ads with its own advertisements.
 Alice's ISP is starting to blacklist websites it doesnt like.

 Alice hears about Skycoin, finds another Skycoin user with an office in the colocation center.
-Alice pays $1500 and installs a 1.4 Gb/second, 24 GHz Ubiquiti airFiber to bridge the distance between her and the fiber backbone.
+Alice pays $1500 and installs 1.4 Gb/second Ubiquity airFiber hardware to bridge the distance between her and the fiber backbone.
 Alice's connection acts as the backhaul for her neighborhood's local Skycoin mesh.

 Alice cancels her internet service.